kevinlowen1/scriptsForNAS/README.md

 scripts and files for my home NAS

 - updateScript.sh is the script that can be used to update the linux servers on my network
-- the cron command that is run daily is in the cronFile.txt file
+- cronFile.txt file is the cron command that is run daily to run the updateScript.sh